 Advantages of this method:

-- There is no data loss involves as you are tackling the apps that are causing the issue.
+- There is no data loss involved as you are tackling the apps that are causing the issue.

 Note: If the issue persists, it is better to contact the developer of that particular app.
-It would be best if you also took the measures of uninstalling it to maintain your device's health.
+It would be best if you also uninstall it to maintain your device's health.

 5. Use an Advanced Tool - Perfix

-Mobitrix Perfix is an iOS system repair tool that is dedicated to solving iOS and iTunes prob-lems.
+Mobitrix Perfix is an iOS system repair tool that is dedicated to solving 200+ iOS and iTunes problems.
 So, in case your iPad keeps getting stuck on that frustrating black screen, you can try this tool.
 It will not let you down!

 Here are the steps that you can follow: